 Don’t be afraid to find out everything you can about the event – the more you know, the better prepared you will be.

 Before you write a single word, decide what you want your audience to walk away with.
 Ask yourself: why are you delivering it?
 And don’t say because they asked you to.
 You’ve been given an opportunity to share your message and your mission with a captive audience – take advantage.
-It may even help to write your end first, so that everything you write after will be with your goals in mind.
+Maybe this is a good time to educate the audience on your business or your industry.
+Think about what you want the audience to walk away remembering.
+It may even help to write your end first, so that everything you write after will have your goals in mind.

 Make an outline with time allocated for each section.
 This will get you organized and will help make the task seem a little less daunting by putting it into small bits vs. one big, long speech.
 Don’t think of it as a 20-minute speech; it’s five, four-minute sections.